apache/skywalking/docs/en/setup/backend/backend-ebpf-profiling.md

 4. **Start Time**: The execution start time of the current schedule.
 5. **End Time**: The time when the last sampling of the current schedule was completed.

-At this point, we can use the existing scheduling ID and time range to query the CPU execution situation of the specified process within a specific time period.
+Once the schedule is created, we can use the existing scheduling ID and time range to query the CPU execution situation of the specified process within a specific time period.
 The query contains the following fields:
 1. **Schedule ID**: The schedule ID you want to query.
 2. **Time**: The start and end times you want to query.